 - 1.1 This Code of Conduct ("the Code") has been adopted by the Council as required by Section 27 of the Localism Act 2011 ("the Act"). - 1.2 The Council has a statutory duty under the Act to promote and maintain high standards of conduct by members and co-opted members of the Council ("Members") and the Code sets out the standards that the Council expects Members to observe. - 1.3 The Code is not intended to be an exhaustive list of all the obligations that are placed on Members.
-It is the responsibility of individual Members to comply with the provisions of the Code as well as such other legal obligations as may apply to them from time to time. - 1.4 The Code is consistent with the following principles (the "Nolan" principles of standards in public life):

-Selflessness Integrity Objectivity Accountability Openness Honesty Leadership
+It is the responsibility of individual Members to comply with the provisions of the Code as well as such other legal obligations as may apply to them from time to time. - 1.4 The Code is consistent with the following principles (the Nolan Committee's Seven Principles of Public Life): - Selflessness Integrity Objectivity Accountability Openness Honesty Leadership